Global Warming Prevention

 Mandated under the law by which businesses voluntarily calculate and report Scope 1 and Scope 2 to the government, we have been reporting these to the government and publishing the results in our CSR Report and elsewhere.

 On the other hand, Scope 3 means the GHG emissions based on the entire supply chain related to Kuraray.
 We can understand how the indirect GHG emissions are generated from the viewpoint of a life cycle such as raw material procurement, product distribution, product use and disposal as well as the direct emissions related to Kuraray’s business activities.
 Kuraray has continued making Scope 3 calculations since fiscal 2013.

-Among the 15 categories in the total of Scope 3, we calculated actual values for fiscal 2017 for 5 categories [(1) to (5)] with a relatively large emission amount, excluding those not applicable to Kuraray and those having a limited calculation coverage in the products of Kuraray.
-We will also continue to quantitatively evaluate the CO2 reduction related to the carbon life cycle of the Kuraray Group products.
+Among the 15 categories in the total of Scope 3, we calculated actual values for fiscal 2018 for 5 categories [(1) to (5)] with a relatively large emission amount, excluding those not applicable to Kuraray and those having a limited calculation coverage in the products of Kuraray.
+We will also continue quantifying our environmental contribution based on evaluations on the life cycle of Kuraray Group products.